dwesterwick/SPTLateToTheParty/README.md

 * The car extract may leave at some point during the raid
 * Compared to vanilla SPT, PMC's are more likely to spawn toward the beginning of the raid and less likely to spawn toward the end of it.
 * If you spawn into the map late as a Scav, bosses are less likely to spawn.
-* Trader stock reduces over time (until it resets), and desirable items (like MP-133's) can sell out
 * Fence sells more items, including ammo, but most items are significantly less valuable than what he sells in the base game

 If you use both [Questing Bots](https://hub.sp-tarkov.com/files/file/1534-questing-bots/) and [Looting Bots](https://hub.sp-tarkov.com/files/file/1096-looting-bots/), setting **only_make_changes_just_after_spawning.enabled=true** in *config.json* is highly recommended.